List of Coronation Street characters introduced in 2005: Louise Hazell

 Louise Hazell, played by Nora Jane Noone, meets Steve McDonald (Simon Gregson) on the Red Rec.
 He is immediately attracted to her and when she says she's going into town he organises a free taxi.
 Steve is delighted the taxi driver gives him a note from Louise with her phone number on it.
 On 3 April 2005, Louise enjoys a drink with Steve, much to the indignation of his ex Tracy Barlow (Kate Ford).
 Louise is unfazed by Tracy and tells her to move on and leave her and Steve alone.
 Steve keeps Louise waiting in the pub while he comforts Tracy following the sudden death of her father Ray Langton (Neville Buswell).

 When he finally arrives at the Rovers and convinces Louise to go home with him and the couple then sleep together.
 On 13 April 2005, Louise shares a sad farewell with Steve as she has to return to Ireland.
 Louise returns to the Street on 12 June 2005, as she is visiting relatives and calls to Steve, who is delighted.
 However, Tracy threatens Louise telling her to leave Steve alone.

 Carol Baldwin

-Carol Baldwin (née Saunders) was played by Lynne Pearson.
+Carol Baldwin (also Saunders) was played by Lynne Pearson.
 Carol is the first ex-wife of Danny (Bradley Walsh), and the mother of Jamie (Rupert Hill).
-While she is still married to Danny, he is sleeping with her son's babysitter Frankie (Debra Stephenson).
-Carol is oblivious to this, as she completely trusted Frankie; she only finds out when Danny leaves her to marry Frankie, taking Jamie with him.
-Jamie doesn't see Carol for many years; he is raised by Danny and Frankie.
-In 2005, he tracks down Carol to Birmingham and decides to pay her a visit.
-It soon becomes clear that past events have affected Carol's life very badly; she has never remarried, is living in a run down flat, and is an alcoholic with no job or money.
-Jamie becomes very concerned for his mother and visits her many times in Birmingham; she appears in Weatherfield for the first time for Jamie's 25th birthday party, much to the horror of her ex-husband, Danny, his wife, Frankie and their son Warren.

-Carol appears regularly for months, and when Danny begins an affair with his girlfriend, Leanne (Jane Danson), Carol was the one who tells Jamie.
-When Frankie and Danny split up, Carol moves in with them to be closer to Jamie and he makes her promise to give up alcohol.
-However, in January 2006, Jamie and Frankie throw Carol out when she accuses them of sleeping together (which is somewhat prophetic, as later that year Jamie and Frankie pursue an affair), and her drinking continues.
-In 2007, it becomes apparent that Carol has ditched the drink, and is now engaged.
-On 25 September 2007, Jamie and Violet Wilson (Jenny Platt) attend Carol's wedding.